 As Clinical Chief of the Division of Emergency Medicine, Dr. Stack’s academic focus is on improving the quality of care for children seeking emergency treatment.
-She is a founding member of the Steering Committee of the Center for Excellence in Quality and Safety.
-This group has been charged with the academic development of the quality and safety mission of Children’s Hospital Boston and with guiding the field of pediatrics in understanding what comprises excellent pediatric care.
+She is a founding member of the Steering Committee of the Center Patient Safety and Quality Research of Boston Children’s Hospital.
+This group has been charged with the academic development of the quality and safety mission and with guiding the field of pediatrics in understanding what comprises excellent pediatric care.
 She is working to disseminate nationally the pediatric emergency quality measures she helped develop.

 About Anne Stack

-Anne Stack received her MD from Harvard Medical School, and spent her entire postdoctoral career and Fellowships with Children’s Hospital Boston.
-Since 2005, she has been named Clinical Chief of Emergency Medicine as well as the Director for Professionalism in Emergency Medicine and is currently a Senior Associate Physician in Pediatric Medicine at Boston Children’s
+Anne Stack received her MD from Harvard Medical School, and completed Pediatric residency and Fellowship at Children’s Hospital Boston.
+Since 2005, she has been Clinical Chief of Emergency Medicine and is currently a Senior Associate Physician in Pediatric Medicine at Boston Children’s.